German patent firm asks retailers to halt HTC sales

 While IPCom hopes for a quick decision in the German case, patent expert Florian Mueller said it could take months before the court in Mannheim decides on the request for sanctions.

-IPCom is also fighting Nokia over usage of patents IPCom acquired from Bosch and has since licensed to several key players of the mobile phone industry.
+IPCom is also fighting Nokia NOK1V.HE over usage of patents IPCom acquired from Bosch ROBG.UL and has since licensed to several key players of the mobile phone industry.

 (Reporting By Tarmo Virki; Editing by Ritsuko Ando and Jon Loades-Carter)